lgatto/lgatto.github.io/_pages/cpu-who.md

   the algorithms that will be included in [`pRoloc`](https://lgatto.github.io/pRoloc/).

-- **Robin Kohze** comes from Radboud University Nijmegen, the Netherlands, and is visiting the group in the frame of his Master's internship.
-He is developing new infrastructure to facilitate the dissemination of spatial proteomics data.
+- [**Robin kohze**](https://github.com/Kohze) comes from the Radboud University Nijmegen and visits the group in the frame of his master's internship.
+He is developing a new infrastructure to facilitate the dissemination of spatial proteomics data.

 ## Remote members